-Table 5 contains a summary of the number of hours of overtime worked by sworn rank for FY 2017-18.
+Table 5 contains a summary of the number of hours of overtime worked by sworn rank for FY 2018-19, year to date.
 Please note that totals include overtime paid from all accounts, not just the General Purpose Fund (1010).